rackerlabs/docs-cloud-networks/api-docs/getting-started/configuring-network-variations/share-ips.rst

     in the same publicIPZoneId.

-The user needs to configure a heartbeat mechanism between using an application, such as VRRP, keepalived, and so on, to control ownership of the Shared IP.
+The user needs to configure a heartbeat mechanism between using an application, such as keepalived, to control ownership of the Shared IP.
+Corosync and pacemaker can be used for this purpose, but they work in isolated networks only if multicast is used.
+They work normally on provider networks.
+Currently, VRRP is not supported.

 The following flow chart shows the steps for sharing a public IPv4 address between two newly created servers or two existing servers with the same ``publicIPZoneId``.
 Detailed